Skip to main content

 Where will the 12 August 2026 solar eclipse be total?

 The path of totality crosses eastern Greenland, western Iceland, the North Atlantic, and northern and central Spain (Oviedo, Burgos, Valladolid, Zaragoza, Palma de Majorca).
-Metropolitan France only sees a partial eclipse - but a deep one: up to ~96% of the Sun is covered from Bayonne.
+Metropolitan France only sees a partial eclipse - but a deep one: up to 99.4% of the Sun is covered from Biarritz and Bayonne.

 Will the eclipse be visible from Paris?

 Yes, as a partial eclipse.
-From Paris, the Sun will be ~87% obscured at greatest eclipse, around 20:06 local time (CEST).
-The Sun will be very low on the western horizon - observing requires an unobstructed western view.
+From Paris, 92.1% of the Sun's surface will be covered at maximum eclipse, around 20:17 local time (CEST).
+The Sun will only be 8 degrees above the western horizon - observing requires a completely unobstructed western view.

 What is the best French city to watch from?

-Staying in France: Bayonne, Biarritz and Hendaye (~96% obscuration).
-For totality itself you need to cross the Spanish border (San Sebastián, Bilbao, Burgos, Zaragoza) - a 1-2 hour drive from the southwestern French coast.
+Staying in France: the Basque coast, with Biarritz, Bayonne and Hendaye around 99.4% obscuration.
+Further from the border, Perpignan reaches 98.2%, Toulouse 97.8%, Bordeaux 97.5% and Marseille 96.3%.
+For totality itself you need to cross the Spanish border (Bilbao at the northern limit of the band, Burgos, Oviedo, Zaragoza) - a 1-3 hour drive from the southwestern French coast.

 Can you watch a solar eclipse with the naked eye?